cblakedev/Address-Book/README.md

 The server that's needed for this project can be cloned in this repo:
 - https://github.com/cblakedev/Address-Book-BE

-Once the server is running, the project can be started using the command below.
+Use the command below to start the project.

 ```sh
 npm run dev